 3. Crohn’s disease- It is an inflammatory bowel disorder, that develops lesions in the mouth along with abdominal symptoms such as cramps and diarrhea.
 Since gastrointestinal disorders can be confused with regular acidity or bloating, your mouth is a sure-shot giveaway with swollen lips and dime-sized ulcers which look like canker sores on the inside of cheeks and lips.

 5. Gastrointestinal Reflux Disease (GERD) – Stomach acid pH lower than vinegar, i.e. 5.5 or less can dissolve our tooth enamel, and cause erosive lesions near the back of the mouth.
-People with GERD have these symptoms along with a generally accompanying heartburn, as the acid pushes itself back through the oesophagus and reaches the mouth.
+People with GERD have these symptoms along with a generally accompanying heartburn, as the acid pushes itself back through the esophagus and reaches the mouth.
 Keeping up with your dentist can put a check on this disease too.

-Signature Smiles, are among the few dentists open on Sundays, so that you can visit them on your days off, without having to compromise on your work.
+Signature Smiles, are among the few dentists open on Sundays so that you can visit them on your days off, without having to compromise on your work.
 Book your appointment today at Signature Smiles for an enviable smile and association of a lifetime!